dekarl/atlas-deer/README.md

   * The current version of the 2.0.x release of Cassandra (http://planetcassandra.org/cassandra/) and latest cqlsh
   * The latest version of MongoDB (http://www.mongodb.org/)

-* Make sure the protobuf library version specified in the atlas-cassandra/pom.xml matches the output of protoc —-version
+* Make sure the protobuf library version specified in the atlas-cassandra/pom.xml matches the output of protoc --version
 * Make sure the elasticsearch version specified in the atlas-elasticsearch/pom.xml matches the the version you install.
 * Make sure the elasticsearch cluster name specified in elasticsearch.yml matches your elasticsearch.cluster (default in atlas-api/src/main/resources/config/environments/dev.properties is atlas_deer_dev)
 * Start Cassandra locally on the standard port